learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 }
 ```

-Now let's actually use that props data in the `Child` component:
+Now let's actually use that props data in the `Child` component

 ```js
 class Child extends Component {